shssoichiro/aom-av1-lavish/README.md

 If there are any conflicts, resolve them as you normally would with Git.
 When you’re done, reupload your change.

+`git clone https://github.com/Clybius/aom-av1-lavish -b Endless_Butter` for a **temporary, unstable branch**, where current experimental fixes for the butteraugli tune go, if there's issues.

 ### Viewing the status of uploaded changes {#viewing-the-status-of-uploaded-changes}

 To check the status of a change that you uploaded, open